Candidates

 Not all gifts or loans are political donations.
 Caps only apply to political donations.

-A political donation is any gift or loan given to a registered political party or state candidate that is accompanied by a donor statement (see State fact sheet 5 for more information).
+A political donation is any gift or loan given to a registered political party or state candidate that is accompanied by a donor statement (see Fact sheet 5 for more information).

 Gifts or loans not accompanied by a donor statement may not be deposited into a state campaign bank account and cannot be used to incur electoral expenditure for a state election.